tomsoftware/Lemmings.ts/README.md

 * Browser Game
 * Support all variants of Lemmings Game
 * Read original Lemmings binaries on the fly
-* Support playing of original music by interpreting the adlib.dat file and using an Adlib emulator
+* Support playing of original music by interpreting the adlib.dat file and using an Adlib emulator(s) (DosBox or Robson Cozendey )

 ## ToDo
-* Replace Adlib emulator by the DosBox version
 * fix some game issues
 * touch support